-- loan agreement entered into with Itaú Unibanco S.A.
-Nassau Branch on June 18, 2021, in the amount of EUR3.3 million, with interest accruing at a rate per annum equal to 12.28% and maturing on May 28, 2025; - loan agreement entered into with Itaú Unibanco S.A. on June 23, 2021, in the amount of R\$0.6 million, with interest accruing at a rate per annum equal to 12.15% and maturing on May 20, 2025; and - loan agreement entered into with Banco Santander (Brasil) S.A. on January 14, 2022, in the amount of R\$30.0 million, with interest accruing at a rate per annum equal to CDI plus 5.98% and maturing on December 30, 2024.
+- · loan agreement entered into with Itaú Unibanco S.A.
+Nassau Branch on June 18, 2021, in the amount of EUR3.3 million, with interest accruing at a rate per annum equal to 12.28% and maturing on May 28, 2025; - · loan agreement entered into with Itaú Unibanco S.A. on June 23, 2021, in the amount of R\$0.6 million, with interest accruing at a rate per annum equal to 12.15% and maturing on May 20, 2025; and - · loan agreement entered into with Banco Santander (Brasil) S.A. on January 14, 2022, in the amount of R\$30.0 million, with interest accruing at a rate per annum equal to CDI plus 5.98% and maturing on December 30, 2024.

 As of December 31, 2022, the aggregate outstanding amount under our loan agreements that include financial covenants was R\$37.5 million.
 We measure compliance with our financial covenants on an annual basis considering our performance and financial position as of December 31 of each year.
 There is no assurance that we will be able to adhere to our covenants based on our results of operations and financial position as of and for the year ended December 31, 2023, or in any subsequent period, particularly considering our past fragilities.
 If we fail to comply with the covenants under any of our indebtedness in the future or otherwise receive waivers, we may be in default under the documents governing such indebtedness, which may entitle the lenders thereunder to accelerate their debt obligations.
 A default under any of our indebtedness could result in cross-defaults under our other indebtedness, which in turn could result in the acceleration of our other indebtedness that would have an adverse effect on our cash flows and liquidity.
-For a description of certain terms of our material financings, including our financial covenants, see "Item 5.
-Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Indebtedness-Restrictive and Financial Covenants."
+For a description of certain terms of our material financings, including our financial covenants, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Indebtedness-Loans and Borrowings" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Indebtedness-Restrictive and Financial Covenants."